dvrpc/map-templates/sidebar-template/readme.md

 Sample webmap built from this template: [New Jersey Trails](https://www.dvrpc.org/webmaps/trails/)

 ## Demo
-- spin up or browse through the `/demo/` folder to get a sense of how everything hooks up to make a working map.
+- spin up or browse through the `/demo/` folder to view a way to implement an interactive map from this template.